Aseelaldallal/boomtown/README.md

 ## Challenges (Draft)

 -- App Structure: Need more experience in App Design -- Authentication: This was a headache.
 Started with passport local strategy.
 Switched to jwt strategy because needed token.
-After I got the flow of it though, it was okay.
+After I got the flow of it though, it was straightforward.
 -- I made my form dynamic, but I don't like it.
 -- Bad code: RegisterForm and LoginForm -- Repetitive Code.
 Need cleaner structure -- Repetitive login and register code in auth reducer.
 Could clean it up.